 How to track your balance transfer’s progress

 If you want to know whether your balance transfer is complete, check your credit card account.
-Some lenders provide an option for you to track your balance transfer’s status online, which makes it easy for you to track its progress.
+Some lenders provide an option for you to track your balance transfer’s status online, which makes it easy to track its progress.
+Here are some steps to take in order to stay on top of a balance transfer:

-You’ll also want to check your original credit card after your balance transfer has finished processing, just to ensure there isn’t any remaining balance on the card that needs to be paid off.
-Sometimes people assume they’re transferring the entire balance on their credit card without realizing that a few purchases haven’t posted to the card account yet.
+- Check for any lingering balances on the original account.
+You’ll also want to double-check your original credit card after your balance transfer has finished processing, just to ensure there isn’t any remaining balance on the card that needs to be paid off.
+Sometimes, people assume they’re transferring the entire balance on their credit card without realizing a few purchases haven’t been posted to the card account yet, leaving them with an unexpected balance on their old credit card.

 What to do if your balance transfer is delayed